Future Forward Factories

 Executive Summary

 The project aims to scale decarbonisation efforts in textile manufacturing by creating an open-source portfolio of factory blueprints.
 These blueprints will showcase best-in-class, low-impact solutions across different geographies and product categories, demonstrating how both new and existing solutions can come together to drive the industry towards net-zero emissions.
-By engaging strategic supply chain partners, we aim to operationalise these blueprints in various geographies, these demonstrator projects will help the existing supplier ecosystem to understand the operability of climate positive factories and will be able to pick and choose solutions out of these for their transition journey practices.
+By engaging strategic supply chain partners, we aim to operationalise these blueprints in various geographies.
+The demonstrator facilities that are guided by these blueprints will help the existing supplier ecosystem to understand the operability of climate-positive factories and will help them pick and choose solutions out of these for their respective transition journey practices.

 Goals of the Project